Santa Cruz Island, Channel Island National Park, in Santa Barbara County, California, USA

 Day 1

-Arrive in Los Angeles by early afternoon and head to the Crowne Plaza Los Angeles Harbor Hotel in San Pedro for a transfer to the ship.
-Take in the sights on the deck and meet the team as we embark in early evening.
+Arrive in Los Angeles by early afternoon and transfer to the Crowne Plaza Los Angeles Harbor Hotel in San Pedro before embarking the ship.
+Enjoy a cocktail on the deck and meet the expedition team as you set sail in early evening.

 Meals Included: Dinner